artainmo/DevOps/cloud/README.md

 Lambda and Batch both execute functions/jobs.
 They differ in that Lambda has a time and disk space limit while batch has no such limits.
 However, Lambda is serverless while Batch relies on EC2.<br>
 AWS Batch can be used to perform ETL jobs.
 However, Glue ETL would be better for such tasks.

 Database migration service (DMS) is a service that migrates data from one database (DB) to another.
 DMS runs in an EC2 instance, extracts datas from the source DB and inserts it in the target database.
-It performs continuous data replication thus it migrates in real-time.
+It performs continuous data replication using change data capture (CDC) thus it migrates in real-time.

+AWS Step Functions is used to design and orchestrate a visual workflow.
+The ability to wait between steps exists, and a workflow can have a maximum execution time of one year.
+The possibility exist to audit history and retry steps after failure.
+Step Functions can be used to train a machine learning model for example.

+AWS DataSync moves large data amounts from on-premises to AWS.<br>
+In the case of ML, IoT uses physical devices/sensors to feed data in a centralized repository to be used by ML model.
+MQTT is an internet of things (IoT) standard messaging protocol.
+Thus it helps transfer sensor data to ML model.

+Quicksight is a AWS visualization service.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>